DarkReaperDev/Code2UML/README.md

 ## Get started
-  1. After running the programm, a blank editor window pops up, where you can write your uml code.
+  1. After running the programm, a blank editor window pops up, where you can write your uml code. <br>
   <img src="https://imgur.com/Mubn477.png" alt="" width="400"/>\
   _a blank editor window_